Billionaire Och sues former firm Sculptor over escalating CEO pay

 Once known as Och-Ziff Capital Management, Sculptor is one of only a handful of publicly traded hedge fund companies, overseeing about $36.8 billion of assets as of July 1.

-Its stock price has fallen 56% this year, leaving it with a market value of about $552 million, according to Refinitiv.
+Its stock price has fallen 56% this year, leaving it with a market value of about $552 million on Wednesday, according to Refinitiv.

 Levin, who is known as Jimmy, joined Sculptor in 2006, and became CEO last year.
 He is also the New York-based firm's chief investment officer.